-Terms of Reference The terms of reference of the Risk Management Committee is in line with the regulatory requirements mandated under Part D Para C of Schedule II of the Listing Regulations which shall inter-alia include:
+The terms of reference of the Risk Management Committee is in line with the regulatory requirements mandated under Part D Para C of Schedule II of the Listing Regulations which shall inter-alia include:

-- 1. To formulate a detailed risk management policy which shall include: - a.
-A framework for identification of internal and external risks specifically faced by the listed entity, in particular including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber security risks or any other risk as may be determined by the Committee; - b.
+- 1. To formulate a detailed risk management policy which shall include: - A framework for identification of internal and external risks specifically faced by the listed entity, in particular including financial, operational, sectoral, sustainability (particularly, ESG related risks), information, cyber security risks or any other risk as may be determined by the Committee; - b.
 Measures for risk mitigation including systems and processes for internal control of identified risks; - c.
 Business continuity plan; - 2.
 To ensure that appropriate methodology, processes and systems are in place to monitor and evaluate risks associated with the business of the Company; - 3.
 To monitor and oversee implementation of the risk management policy, including evaluating the adequacy of risk management systems; - 4.
 To periodically review the risk management policy, at least once in two years, including by considering the changing industry dynamics and evolving complexity; - 5.
 To keep the Board of Directors informed about the nature and content of its discussions, recommendations and actions to be taken; - 6.
 To decide on appointment, removal and terms of remuneration of the Chief Risk Officer (if any); - 7.
 Any other function as is mandated by the Board from time to time.

-Composition and attendance at the meetings held during the year The names of the D meetings held durir stitute the Risk Manageme iven below: ent Committee and tl neir attendance at the Name Designation Category No. of meetings held during the tenure No. of meetings attended S. S. Rao Chairman Non-Executive Independent Director 2 1 T. R. Raghunandan Chairman [#] Non-Executive Director 2 2 Bahirji Ajai Ghorpade Member Executive Director/ Managing Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Latha Pillai Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Independent Director 2 2 Mohammed Abdul Saleem Member Executive Director/ Director (Mines) 2 2 S. S. Rao ceased to be the member of Risk Management Committee w.e.f., closure of business hours on 10 November 2022. [#] Consequent to the cessation of S. S. Rao from the directorship of the Company, T. R. Raghunandan was elected as the Chairman of the Risk Management Committee w.e.f., 11 November 2022 by the Board of Directors of the Company at its meeting held on 10 November 2022.
+The names of the Directors who constitute the Risk Management Committee and their attendance at the meetings held during the year are given below:

+Name Designation Category No. of meetings held during the tenure No. of meetings attended S. S. Rao Chairman Non-Executive Independent Director 2 1 T. R. Raghunandan Chairman# Non-Executive Director 2 2 Bahirji Ajai Ghorpade Member Executive Director/ Managing Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Latha Pillai Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Independent Director 2 2 Mohammed Abdul Saleem Member Executive Director/ Director (Mines) 2 2

+^{} S. S. Rao ceased to be the member of Risk Management Committee w.e.f., closure of business hours on 10 November 2022.

 The Chairman of the Risk Management Committee is a Non-Executive Director.
-Meetings The Risk Management Committee met two times during the financial year, on 21 July 2022 and 17 Januar 2023.
-The interval between any two successive meetings did not exceed the stipulated timeline of on hundred and eighty days.
-The meetings are scheduled well in advance.